LacunaOmnibus/MontyLacuna/README.md

 MontyLacuna
 ===========

-Python Client for The Lacuna Expanse.
+A Python Client for The Lacuna Expanse.

 This is essentially a port of the Perl Games::Lacuna::Client module to Python.